-- Earplugs - EXTREMELY STRONGLY recommended.
+- Earplugs - EXTREMELY HIGHLY recommended.
 We have secured a rather substantial discount (~50%) on universal-fit musicians' earplugs from Etymōtic Research.
 Hearing loss is a major concern for musicians, and one that tends to not be considered as much as it should.
 All members should consider wearing hearing protection.

 - UNH Wildcat Marching Band String Backpack - Transporting flip folders and water bottles for our band is a big job that our "band wagon" crew takes on.
 Because the band has been growing, it's become more difficult for them to move everything, so you now have the option to wear one of these string backpacks in uniform as we march to and from the field to bring items you may need.
 This will also be handy for valve oil, sunglasses, sunscreen, or other items you may need on hand.

 - WMB Show T-shirt - Every year, we have a t-shirt designed to fit the show theme.
 Kappa Kappa Psi sells these as a fundraiser.
 This is a fun tradition and a great souvenir for the season.
 Many of these designs are currently decorating the marching band office.
 Information about purchasing these will be available during the season.

 - Bagel Breakfasts - Each day during band camp and every Saturday morning rehearsal, Kappa Kappa Psi provides bagel breakfasts for those who order in advance.
 For $3 you usually get a bagel, spread, and juice.
 Since breakfasts aren't covered during band camp, this is a great way to save time and money (and get some energy before lunch).
 If you want something more substantial, you can pre-pay for breakfast at the dining hall when you complete your order form.